-As most of you know by now, I quit my job earlier this year to pursue blogging and freelance writing full-time.
-As someone who is not tech-savvy at all, I think this is absolutely crazy.
+As most of you know by now, I quit my job to pursue blogging and freelance writing full-time.
+Now, I’m making more money than I ever could have at my old job.
+As someone who is not tech-savvy at all, I think this is absolutely nuts.
 I probably hate technology and computers more than most people on Earth.
 I’ve also been known to go bat shit crazy when my computer is running slow or my website is acting funny.
 But still, I make it work.
 How?
 Because starting and running a blog is easy.

 People email me all the time asking how they should get started.
 And to be honest, it’s hard to explain all of the detailed steps in an email.
 So, instead of creating a generic email response, I decided to write this post.
 If you’re thinking of creating a website and don’t know how to get started, use this page as a step-by-step guide toward blogging awesomeness.

 1) Name Your Blog

 So, the first thing that you need to do is to choose a domain name for your site.
-There are as many different theories to choosing website names.
-You can choose anything from your own name to search engine friendly terms.
+There are many different theories to choosing website names.
+You can choose anything from your own name (ie: hollyjohnson.com) to search engine friendly terms (ie: makemoney.com).
 We decided to create our own brand, Club Thrifty.
-Our brand name is flexible enough that we were able to start the blog as a frugality blog and later branch out into other areas of personal finance like travel and lifestyle.
+Our brand name is flexible enough that we were able to start the blog as a frugality blog and later branch out into other areas of personal finance – like travel and lifestyle.
 Whatever you do, choose something you like.
-Whether it’s eccentricporksword.com or twilightfansunite.com, or whatever, make sure that your new domain name is amazing.
+Whether it’s eccentricporksword.com or twilightfansunite.com, make sure that your new domain name is amazing.

 2) Register Your Domain